 Am I now set for success!?

 Well…it’s a start.
 You’ve got some lovely tricks now nestled up your sleeves.
-Content Marketing is definitely something that has the potential to really make a difference to your business, and could be the very thing that keeps a start-up afloat during the early days.
+Content Marketing is definitely something that has the potential to really make a huge difference to your business, and could be the very thing that keeps a start-up afloat during the early days.
 This combined with Growth Hacking and…well, metaphorically speaking, your audience won’t be able to keep their hands off you.
+Make sure to have a solid content calendar plan in place too, to keep track of all your posts, content and what works.

 Whaddaya reckon?
 Content Marketing and Growth Hacking – a winning combination no?
 Let us know which one is your favourite on Twitter using the handle @ContentCal_io